-The stress-strain analysis results from unconsolidated undrained (UU) triaxial tests indicate a decrease in peak deviator stress with increasing wetting and drying (wd) cycles, as depicted in Figure 9.
-Notably, a distinct peak in deviator stress at failure was observed for the samples subjected to one wd cycle compared to others.
-The impact of wd cycles on the soil's deviator stress versus axial strain behaviour remains consistent across different cell pressures, as illustrated in Figure 9.
+The stress-strain analysis results from unconsolidated-undrained (UU) triaxial tests indicate a decrease in peak deviator stress with increasing wetting and drying (wd) cycles, as depicted in Figure 9.
+Notably, a distinct peak in deviator stress at failure was observed for all the soil samples, irrespective of their treatment, The impact of wd cycles on the soil's deviator stress versus axial strain behaviour remains consistent across different cell pressures, as illustrated in Figure 9.